The Retreat (2020 film)

 The Retreat is a 2020 American horror film written and directed by Bruce Wemple.
 Set in the Adirondack High Peaks of upstate New York, the film stars Grant Schumacher as Gus, a man who, during a winter backpacking trip with his friend Adam (Dylan Grunn), finds himself tormented by a wendigo.

-The Retreat was released on DVD and video on demand on November 10, 2020.
+The Retreat was released on DVD and video-on-demand (VOD) on November 10, 2020.

 Cast

 Reception

 Dakota Dahl of Rue Morgue magazine called the film "a pretty fun psychological thriller/monster movie mashup", and wrote that "While the monster scenes are hit or miss, the film's slippery grip on reality can be fun, especially for anyone who has dabbled in hallucinogens before."